kevin-j-m/clockwork-test/README.md

 4. Commit your changes (`git commit -am 'Add some feature'`)
 5. Push to the branch (`git push origin my-new-feature`)
 6. Create a new Pull Request
+7. Add a new entry to the CHANGELOG.md in the Current Release section.
+Include a description of the change, the PR, and your name.